How to Earn More Interest on Your Savings In 2023

 Likewise, you can save money for your retirement in a Roth IRA savings account.
 Contributions come from taxed income, but none of the interest accrued is taxed.

-Pursuing alternative types of savings accounts like these may not yield a higher APY, but the tax savings result in a higher take-home yield.
+Pursuing alternative savings accounts like these may not yield a higher APY, but the tax savings result in a higher take-home yield.

 5. Consider Other Types of Institutions